snakex2000/playfab-docs/playfab-docs/demo-game/source-code-and-best-practices.md

 ms.localizationpriority: medium
 ---

-# Sample code and scenarios in Winter Starfall
+# Source code and scenarios in Winter Starfall

 This tutorial contains instructions for downloading and running the source code for Winter Starfall, and a walkthrough of the code samples demonstrating best practices for login and purchase scenarios.